groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/java-groupdocs-comparison-multi-stream-document-guide/_index.md

 }
 ```

-**What's Happening Here:**
+**What Happens Here**
-- The `compare()` method processes all target documents against your source
+- `compare()` processes all target documents against the source.
-- Results are written directly to the output stream (again, memory-efficient)
+- Results are written directly to the output stream, keeping memory usage low.
-- You get a `Path` object back that points to your results file
+- You receive a `Path` object pointing to the generated comparison file.

 ### Complete Working Example

-Here's everything put together in a production-ready format:
+Putting everything together into a production‑ready class:

 ```java
 import com.groupdocs.comparison.Comparer;